List of Kia design and manufacturing facilities: Monterrey Plant (KMMX)

 Located in Pesquería, near Monterrey, Nuevo León, and opened in September 2016, this US$1 billion plant is capable of producing 300,000 cars annually.
 The facility currently manufactures the third generation Forte and the fourth generation Rio.
-It also manufactures the fifth generation Hyundai Accent for the American continent.
+In 2024, the Kia Motors Manufacturing Mexico began to assembly the facelifted 2025 NX4 Hyundai Tucson instead of Hyundai Motor Manufacturing Alabama.
+In 2017, Kia Motors Manufacturing Mexico began to assembly the fifth generation Hyundai Accent for the American continent, which was discontinued in 2022.
 The press factory developed and installed a uniform cushioning device with a high quality stabilization effect by ensuring uniform panel quality.
 The body shop has achieved 100% welding automation rate with more than 300 robots.
 In the event of a facility failure, a monitoring system has also been established that allows Korean experts to provide remote support.
 The paint shop applied an eco-friendly water-soluble method that can paint a total of 15 kinds of colors.
 The outfitting factory applied a one-kit system using a bridge direct supply method for module parts such as seats and bumpers, and a conveyor.

 In 2022, Kia announced an additional $480 million to open at least five new production facilities while $67 million of the existing investment will be used to improve commuting conditions.

 Pakistan

-Lucky Motor
+Lucky Motor Corporation

-Lucky Motor is a joint venture between Yunus Brothers Group and Kia Motors.
-It currently manufactures the Kia Picanto, Kia Sportage, Kia Sorento, Kia Grand Carnival, Kia Stonic and Kia Frontier.
+Lucky Motor is a Pakistani automobile assembler and distributor owned by the Yunus Brothers Group.
+It currently assembles the Kia Picanto, Kia Sportage, Kia Sorento, Kia Grand Carnival, Kia Stonic, and Kia Frontier.

 Slovakia

 Žilina Plant (KaSK)

 In April 2007, Kia opened its first plant in Europe, at the initial cost of €1b, in Žilina, Slovakia, about 200 kilometres north-east of Bratislava, with initial production concentrating around the Kia Cee'd model, designed exclusively for the European market, with production later expanding to the Kia Venga and Kia Sportage.
 The capacity of the plant is 300,000 units per year.
 It is one of the few auto factories in the world that is capable of building up to eight different models on the same line, and build ratios can be adjusted to demand.
 In 2019, Kia's Zilina plant built a system to replace all electricity with renewable energy.
 In 2020, Kia invested 70 million euros to expand the engine production line at Kia's Zilina plant and dispatched 184 technicians on chartered flights.
 After the expansion of the engine production line, the company will produce 1.6 GDI engines and 1.6 T-GDI engines.
-The Kia Zilina plant plans to produce small and mid-sized electric vehicles specialized for the European market from 2025.
+In August 2025, Kia started to produce battery electric vehicles in Europe, with the first model being the Kia EV4 Hatchback.